 Location-Based Audience Targeting contributed to the strong performance of this campaign by targeting customers who had visited competitor retail locations in the past 90 days.
 Targeting one competitive retailer specifically led to a 3.07% visitation rate from that audience to the desired retail locations to which Warrior Sports wanted to drive customers.

 By shifting their optimization tactic from delivery to visits from one month to the other, Warrior Sports drove 33% more visits to specific retail locations where their products are sold.

 In terms of timeliness, 23% of store visits occurred within a week after the customer was served an ad for the lacrosse equipment brand.

-Through this month-long test focused on driving visits, Warrior Sports was able to not only understand which tactics were driving more store visits in real-time, but could rest assured that their campaign would continually and automatically optimize toward the best performing tactics.
-With essentially the click of a button, Warrior Sports was able to make major strides and can now leverage their learnings to continually and efficiently reach their key audience.
+Through this month-long test focused on driving visits, Warrior Sports was able to not only understand which tactics were driving more store visits in real-time but could rest assured that their campaign would continually and automatically optimize toward the best-performing tactics.
+With essentially the click of a button, Warrior Sports was able to make major strides and can now leverage its learnings to continually and efficiently reach its key audience.

 Q1.
 What is geotargeting and why is it necessary?

 Ans.
 Geotargeting is a type of advertising strategy in which location data is used to engage an ideal audience with a personalized message that is relevant to their preferences.
 Location data allows you to direct people to products or services in their immediate vicinity, increasing their purchasing proclivity.

 Q2.
 What is the difference between geotargeting and geofencing?